PeerAssets/pacli/README.md

 show balance of the current address

+> pacli address derive STRING

+derive a new address from STRING, useful for P2TH experimentations

 > pacli deck search "My little pony"

 search for deck called "My little pony"